marczaku/214-searching/2-binary-search/README.md

 - log2 8 = 3
 - log2 n = The exponent of 2 to give n

-Or, to phrase it more approachably: How many times 8 can be divided by two.
+Or, to phrase it more easily: How many times n can be divided by two.

 Oh, that's interesting.
 How many times 8 can be divided by two.
 Isn't that also, what Binary Search does?
 Divide a problem by two for as many times as necessary?